jviloria96744/covered-ca-prescription-search/README.md

 npm start
 ```

 Run tests with, `npm test` and create a production ready build folder with `npm build`.
 Note: This application does rely heavily on the AWS API calls.
+Feel free to suggest an alternative data source.